LBHackney-IT/lbh-electoral-register-frontend/README.md

 To help in getting a prototype working quickly, the form components in this project and the associated helper classes were taken from https://github.com/LBHackney-IT/lbh-social-care-frontend, with some modifications made.

+### Integrations

+See the architecture document for more details.
+In brief, this frontend is planned to integrate in future with:

+- The electoral register API (repo created at https://github.com/LBHackney-IT/electoral-register-api containing the draft API spec, but no code implemented yet)
+- The IER wrapper API (not yet created)
+- The IER polling lambda (not yet created)

 ### Open tasks

 This is a list of code cleanup/bug fix tasks that weren't completed in the first phase: